 I bring energy, intention, and a strong sense of voice to every project I pursue.
 I love details almost as much as I love bad movies.
 I am a new graduate from the Stratford School of Interaction Design and Business at the University of Waterloo in Global Business and Digital Arts.
 One day I hope to be a home owner.

 A while ago, I became curious about the McDonaldland advertising campaign.
 I turned that passion into this video exploring the topic.
 The video gained traction online and now sits at over 300 000 views on YouTube.
 It was almost a relief to see that there were other people just as curious as me.

 We are a full-service team of videographers, photographers, and designers.
 I am a videographer and editor, while also assisting in the management of the business.
 I create marketing materials to grow our engagement and brand as well as build relationships with our clients.
 As a company, we focus on telling meaningful, emotional stories.
-To learn more, watch our reel or visit our website.
+To learn more, visit our website.

 I have written a number of projects with my creative partner Jon Steckley but this is the first we have produced.
 After securing funding, we were able to shoot the short with a professional cast and crew.
 It was an absolute treat to watch such amazing artists transform my script into a reality.
 I wrote, produced, acted in, and edited the short.
 Best Feeling in the World is currently in post-production.

 I was the creative director and editor of this retrospective video celebrating the ten year anniversary of The Roz & Mocha Show on KiSS FM.
 It was tasked to me by the head of radio programming and I felt very honoured to be given creative control over their most lucrative and carefully controlled brand.